XachaB/Qumin/README.rst

 Requirements
 -------------

 The python version expected is 3.4 or higher.
-Current python dependencies are : concepts, numpy, pandas, scipy, matplotlib, prettytable, networkx and pygraphviz.
+Current python dependencies are : concepts, numpy, pandas, scipy, matplotlib, prettytable, tabulate, tqdm, networkx and pygraphviz.
 To export lattices in html, you also need mpld3.

 Data
 ---------